-- A total of \$105,052,018 in incentives have been paid, and 42.2 MW of capacity have been installed for Track 1 and Track 2 projects through January 9, 2019, with an additional 28.71 MW of capacity expected from active reservations. - The MASH Program Administrators reopened the program on August 3, 2015, to the waitlist, and, after confirming that incentive funds were still available, the PAs reopened the program to new applications. - As of December 31, 2018, PG&E, SCE and CSE are fully subscribed within each respective service territory, and their waitlists are currently closed to new applications.
+In conclusion, a total of \$108,568,132 in incentives have been paid, and 44.94 MW of capacity have been installed for Track 1 and Track 2 projects through June 30, 2019, with an additional 18.93 MW of capacity expected from active reservations.
+Additionally, the MASH PAs reopened the program to the waitlist on August 3, 2015 after confirming that incentive funds were still available.

+As of June 30, 2019, CSE is fully subscribed within the program territory and the waitlist is currently closed to new applications.
+SCE and PG&E will reopen to new applications later this year.